dutradda/OpenAPI-Specification-2.1/README.md

 ## Introductions
 This specification is an unofficial update of the OpenAPI 2.0 Specification.

+## Validation
+To validate yours 2.1 specifications you can use the [command-line validator](https://github.com/dutradda/openapi21-python) tool.

 ## Updates over version 2.0

 ### 1.